 Popular comics to star at hospice fundraiser in Barrow

 WHAT do you call somebody with no body and just a nose?
 Nobody nose, of course.
-OK, granted it’s a rubbish joke – but if quality comedy is your thing, there is a night of top laughs planned for one of Barrow’s most prestigious venues later this year.
+OK, granted it’s a rubbish joke – but if quality comedy is your thing, there is a night of top laughs planned for one of Barrow’s most prestigious venues this weekend.

 Money raised from the night will go towards our Reaching Out campaign which was launched last year to raise enough money to replace the vehicle fleet at St Mary’s Hospice in Ulverston.

 Abbey House Hotel general manager, Paul Graham, said: “We chose to get involved with hospice fundraising when approached to be a Club 25 member.

 “We reached our target hosting our annual golf day and then decided we would commit to helping them raise additional funds throughout the remainder of the year and are delighted to help with the fundraising for the Reaching Out campaign that will ensure the provision of vital transportation to ensure the hospice can function.”

 The two confirmed headline acts for the night of comedy are Sam Harland and Dominic Woodward.